Sxnny-s/LeetCode/README.md

+LeetCode Solutions

-Welcome to my LeetCode Solutions repository! 🚀 Here, you'll find my journey solving algorithmic challenges and honing my problem-solving skills.
-This repository is a testament to my growth as a developer, featuring solutions written primarily in JavaScript.
+Welcome to my LeetCode Solutions repository! 🚀 This is where I document my journey solving various algorithmic challenges on LeetCode.
+Each solution showcases my problem-solving skills and growth as a developer, with a focus on JavaScript.

-About

-I started solving LeetCode problems to strengthen my coding skills, particularly in data structures and algorithms.
-As of now, I have completed 50 problems in 19 days and continue to push myself daily.
+🛠️ Languages Used

+JavaScript (primary focus)

-Repository Structure
+📂 Repository Structure

-The repository is organized into folders based on difficulty level and review status:
+The repository is organized by difficulty levels and includes subfolders for completed and not-completed solutions:

-leetcode-solutions/
+LeetCode-Solutions/
 ├── easy/
+│   ├── solutions/
+│   │   ├── problem-name/
+│   │   │   ├── solution.js
+│   │   │   └── time-space-complexity.md
+│   │   └── ...
+│   └── not-completed/
+│       ├── problem-name/
+│       │   └── notes.md
+│       └── ...
 ├── medium/
+│   ├── solutions/
+│   │   ├── problem-name/
+│   │   │   ├── solution.js
+│   │   │   └── time-space-complexity.md
+│   │   └── ...
+│   └── not-completed/
+│       ├── problem-name/
+│       │   └── notes.md
+│       └── ...
 ├── hard/
+│   ├── solutions/
-├── review/
+│   │   ├── problem-name/
+│   │   │   ├── solution.js
+│   │   │   └── time-space-complexity.md
+│   │   └── ...
-└── not-completed/
+│   └── not-completed/

-Folder Details

-easy/, medium/, hard/: Contain problems I have solved, organized by difficulty level.

-review/: Contains problems I want to revisit for further practice.

-not-completed/: Contains problems I got stuck on and have yet to solve.

-Problem Structure

-Each problem folder includes:

-solution.js: My JavaScript solution to the problem.

-time-space-complexity.md: A markdown file detailing the time and space complexity of the solution.
+│       ├── problem-name/
+│       │   └── notes.md
+│       └── ...

-Topics Covered
+📘 Topics Covered

 Here are some of the topics I’ve worked on so far: